eastonmeth/eastonmeth/README.md

 I am a grade 12 highschool student enrolled at Georgetown District Highschool 🏫

-I am currently studying fullstack web development and sharpening my skills in Javascript, ReactJS and ExpressJS 👨‍💻
+I am currently studying fullstack web development and sharpening my skills in ReactJS and Laravel 👨‍💻

 Some of my hobbies/interests include: